Techtonique/nnetsauce/README.md

 This package does Machine Learning by using various -- advanced -- combinations of single layer neural networks.
 Every model in the `nnetsauce` is based on the component $g(XW + b)$, where:

 - $X$ is a matrix containing the explanatory variables and (optional) clustering information about the individuals.
-The clustering methods available are the _k-means_ and a _Gaussian Mixture Model_; they help in taking into account data's heterogeneity
+The clustering methods available are _k-means_ and a _Gaussian Mixture Model_; they help in taking into account data's heterogeneity
-- $W$ derives the nodes in the hidden layer from $X$
+- $W$ derives the nodes in the hidden layer from $X$.
+It can be drawn from various random and quasirandom sequences
 - $b$ is an optional bias parameter
 - $g$ is an activation function such as the hyperbolic tangent (among others), which creates new, nonlinear explanatory variables